 I start by preheating the oven.
 While I'm waiting for that, I will usually start to wash and chop the veggies for roasting while my Meal Prep Partner (MPP for future reference) starts cooking the ground beef for the burrito bowls.
 This process usually takes about 15-20 minutes.

-Once the veggies are in the oven and the ground beef is done, I start to prepare the burrito bowls (see pic below) while my MPP prepares the chicken for the chicken kale story fry.
+Once the veggies are in the oven and the ground beef is done, I start to prepare the burrito bowls (see pic below) while my MPP prepares the chicken for the chicken kale stir fry.
 Burrito bowls and chicken stir fry are done and plated in about 20 minutes.
 So far we are about 40 minutes in and already lunches are done.

 These are the meal prep bowls used in the picture above!